thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-014-product-vision-templates-1.0.md

 	 - That requires some of the content strategy work done regarding users being able to navigate our site
 	 - We'll need to provide easy and clear ways for people to submit feedback to us
  - We have a 1.0 release ready and out 2 weeks prior to WTD Prague

+ That said, if we can't hit this timeline, but the rest of this RFC looks legit to the steering committee, this element is deemed as flexible.
+(Similar to deciding what is/isn't 1.0.)
+However, the author strongly wants to assert a timeframe, as it's more beneficial to work toward a timeframe and fall short than it is to work without a timeframe.

 ### "Wait, a 0.9 release candidate?"